wangyan100/springbootexamples/spring-boot-elasticsearch/README.md

 ## Getting Started

-This Example shows you how to use ElasticsearchRepository , TransportClient to implement a SpringBoot + Elasticsearch CRUD Application
+This example shows you how to use ElasticsearchRepository , TransportClient to implement a SpringBoot + Elasticsearch CRUD Application